payu-india/CMS-Chatbot/reference/ParTner integration/partner-payment-integration-apis/getting-access-token/index.md

 next:
   description: ''
 ---
-To get access token to be used in WhatsApp integration:
+To get access token to be used in Partner integration:

 1. Receiving the **auth_code** on the redirect URI